Loading...

 2014, 31(6): 69-82.

-Related Articles | Metrics
+Related Articles

-This article is to evaluate the Cipoetry of the Song Dynasty from the perspective of the Cipoetics developed in that period.
-In the late Song period, scholars divided Cipoems into two categories: the heroic and the elegant.
+This article is to evaluate the Cipoetry of the Song Dynasty from the perspective of the Cipoetics developed in that period.
+In the late Song period, scholars divided Cipoems into two categories: the heroic and the elegant.
 They disapproved the heroic ones that broke the rules of meter, rhythm or rhyme; for those written in regular meter or rhyme patterns, they would depreciate them as well if they were written in excessively flowery and ornate style.
-Wu mengchuang, a poet of the Shoulv (formalruleabiding) group, heralded the trend of Cipoetics in the Song, in particular the late Song dynasty.
-Both his statement of four criteria for Cipoetry and his pioneering and experimental Cipoetry creation reflected the bifurcated trend of “continuing the Southern Song style while learning from the northern style”.
-Thanks to his efforts, the Shoulv group, with its Cipoetics and its Cipoetry style, acquired a unique position in the history of Cipoetry.
+Wu mengchuang, a poet of the Shoulv (formalruleabiding) group, heralded the trend of Cipoetics in the Song, in particular the late Song dynasty.
+Both his statement of four criteria for Cipoetry and his pioneering and experimental Cipoetry creation reflected the bifurcated trend of “continuing the Southern Song style while learning from the northern style”.
+Thanks to his efforts, the Shoulv group, with its Cipoetics and its Cipoetry style, acquired a unique position in the history of Cipoetry.

 Aesthetic Construction of the Female Body During the May Fourth Period——Investigating the Woman Magazine in the 1920s